 A Pharmacist's Guide to CBD

-CBD is a drug, period.
-You, as a pharmacist, are the community’s drug expert.
+As a pharmacist, you are the community’s most accessible health expert.
 Naturally, you should be the CBD expert as well.

 We learned next to nothing about CBD or our endocannabinoid system in pharmacy school.
-In fact, the word “cannabidiol” probably isn’t even in the spell-check dictionary on your phone or computer!
+In fact, the word “cannabidiol” until recently wasn’t even in the spell-check dictionary on your phone or computer!

 However, more than 50 million Americans take CBD every month.
 Read on to learn what they didn’t teach you in pharmacy school; what you need to know to confidently counsel your customers on CBD.